 Modern Language

-Students typically have the opportunity every other year to participate in exchange programs in China, France, and a Spanish-speaking country, such as Mexico or Spain.
-While abroad, they live with host families, attend classes at our sister schools, and visit museums and other places of interest.
-Back in Baltimore, they typically act as hosts when their exchange partners visit Park.
-Participation is dependent on approval of the faculty.
+Students typically have the opportunity every other year to participate in exchange programs in China, France, and a Spanish-speaking country.
+While abroad, they live with host families, attend classes at our sister schools, and engage in cultural activities.
+Back in Baltimore, exchange participants act as hosts when their partners visit Park.
+Participation is dependent on approval by the faculty and the studentās commitment to continue enrollment in the target language in the following year.

 Requirements and Placement